rahulan-c/lichess4545-stats/index.md

 ### Recent updates

+-   2021-08-16: added an initial all-time stats page with a combined table of award winners across all leagues/seasons
 -   2021-08-15: updated home page with new sections and contact form.
 -   2021-08-09: amended the treatment of banned players; revised some plots and tables; and added two new awards (Rookie and Egalitarian),